Part 2: Celebrating Every Beat

 Beginning With the Basics: Heart Health

 Activities also include an ArtWorks project to create “true and false” paddles.
-Facilitators offer facts about heart health, while participants hold up their paddles to indicate if the statement is true or false.
+Facilitators offer facts about heart health in seniors, while participants hold up their paddles to indicate if the statement is true or false.
 For example:

 - Women tend to experience symptoms of a heart attack differently than men (True)

 - You get high cholesterol just because of what you eat (False)

 - Low-dose aspirin can help you avoid another heart attack (True)

 “It’s a great way to engage seniors and help them remember the facts about heart health,” McKinney says.